kounelios13/SmartArray/README.md

 #SmartArray
-A mini tool that add some extra functionality to any array given without modifying Array prototype.
+A mini tool that adds some extra functionality to any array given without modifying Array prototype.